 Let cool for 10 minutes in muffin tin on wire rack then remove cupcakes to rack to cool completely.

-In an electric mixer, cream cream cheese and butter.
+In an electric mixer, cream the cream cheese and butter.
 Add vanilla.
 Turn mixer to low speed and add in powdered sugar.
 Once mixed well, turn up speed and mix until creamy.

 When cupcakes are cool either frost top completely or, using a tip, pipe icing in center.
 Top with chocolate decoration if desired.